 symbols just represent things - I'm interested in the things

 themselves.
-If I were to seek employment in a company, I would
+If I were to seek employment in a company, I would prefer

-Of course, so far I'm just doing the entrepreneur thing.
+course, so far I'm just doing the entrepreneur thing.

 6. What was your social life like growing up?
 How did you meet

-Most of my friends growing up were also unschooled or
+Most of my friends growing up were also unschooled or homeschooled.

-friends of friends.

 I had a few school-going friends too, but I couldn't relate to their

 problems.
 I've always been happy with a small number of close friends.

-As far as "then and now", I don't really see it that
+As far as "then and now", I don't really see it that way,

-really been any jarring transitions in the kind of life I've led - just a sort of
+any jarring transitions in the kind of life I've led - just a sort of

 organic, gradual development.
 I've always been comfortable relating to

 people of any age, and have become more so as time goes on.